sfc-gh-tmeacham/SnowTransport/README.md

 ### Revert to Classic Solver

-1. If you need to revert the default configuration back to classic solver, you can run `conda config  --set solver classic` to make your choice explicit.
+1. If you need to revert the default configuration back to classic solver run:
+    `conda config  --set solver classic` to make your choice explicit.

 2. Run `conda config --remove-key solver` to delete the solver: libmamba line from your .condarc file.